How to Convert a Tub into a Low Maintenance Walk in Shower

 OK – so how did I do?
 Did you get an idea or two for a low maintenance walk-in shower to replace your old tub/shower you didn’t know before?

 My hope is this article gave you hope.
 There is hope (and a realistic way) to get a stylish walk-in shower, with low maintenance, which is safer – all without spending ever dime (or dollar) you have.

 The key to making this happen is to be more thoughtful and plan better up front.

 If you need help with shower design or would like nationwide-direct pricing on waterproof shower wall panels, contemporary acrylic shower pans, stylish shower doors or contemporary shower accessories, we’d be delighted to help.
+And also don’t forget to ask about the complete shower kits if you want to save a few bucks as well.
 Call the numbers below.

 Nationwide call Innovate Building Solutions at 877-668-5888 or The Bath Doctor at 614-252-7294 in Columbus.
 For a Cleveland tub to walk in shower conversion call The Bath Doctor at 216-658-1270.

 If you’re a remodeler or builder and want practical advice on remodeling products, industry trends, marketing and sales tips to grow your business (and cut day to day hassles), start reading my newest blog – Innovate Builders Blog.
 It’s packed with ideas you can use now.
 Click here to Sign Up for the Innovate Builders Blog.